 Conclusion

-A settlement deed constitutes one of the most certain and secure modes of property transfer or distribution in India.
+A deed constitutes one of the most certain and secure modes of property transfer or distribution in India.
 The family settlement deed, conditional settlement, or deed for estate planning, this document clarifies the inheritance process and avoids disputes about it for generations to come.

 A proper understanding of deeds, how they work, and how they are different from a gift deed empowers individuals to make legal decisions that would protect family harmony as well as property rights.